sendgrid/docs/content/docs/ui/account-and-settings/mail.md

 <call-out>

-Please note: Large plain text files are sometimes unable to be converted to HTML.
+Large plain text files are sometimes unable to be converted to HTML.
 Instead, SendGrid will send only the plain text version.
 If HTML versions are essential, it is best practice to include the HTML portion of the email within your email requests.
 When SendGrid is unable to convert from plaintext to HTML, an alert is sent to the From address.

 </call-out>